open-telemetry/opentelemetry-js/website_docs/getting_started/nodejs.md

 Listening for requests on http://localhost:8080
 ```

-Now, when you open <http://localhost:8080> in your web browser, you should see the spans printed in the console by the `ConsoleSpanExporter`.
+Open <http://localhost:8080> in your web browser and reload the page a few times, after a while you should see the spans printed in the console by the `ConsoleSpanExporter`.

 <details>
 <summary>View example output</summary>